USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 for it on GitHub, then the T2O2 will generate a project on the [ARL GitHub organization site](https://github.com/USArmyResearchLab).
 If there is already a project on the ARL GitHub organization for the software, then the T2O2 will note the release for metrics purposes, but will take no other action.
-If an developer chooses not to use the ARL GitHub organization, he or she MAY request that the T2O2 not create a project.
+If a developer chooses not to use the ARL GitHub organization site, he or she MAY request that the T2O2 not create a project.
 However, as mentioned in Distribution Methods, it is strongly RECOMMENDED that GitHub be used to distribute software.